-Euthanasia should never be a solution for suffering.
+Euthanasia should never be a solution for mental illness.

 What is MAiD?